Is My Landlord Responsible For Damage to My Property?

 What is a Home Inventory?

-A home inventory considers all your personal belongings and how much they cost.
+A home inventory considers all your personal belongings and how much they can cost.

-if you can’t remember how much you paid for an item, use a roundabout figure or turn to the internet to find a similar model.
+If you can't remember how much you paid for an item, use a roundabout figure or search the internet for a similar model.

-After you finish your home inventory, the best approach is to buy enough coverage so that you can be fully reimbursed if you lose all your possessions due to a fire.
+After you finish your home inventory, buying enough coverage to be fully reimbursed if you lose all your possessions due to a fire is best.

 While renters insurance doesn't require an itemization, a spreadsheet, or any worksheet, these things will be indispensable if you file a claim.